 - do so while loitering on private property.

-Note that Penal Code 647j does not require a showing that the defendant was loitering.
+Note that Penal Code 647j does not require a showing that you were loitering.

-18 USC 1801 makes it a federal crime for a person to knowingly and intentionally:
+18 USC 1801 makes it a federal crime to knowingly and intentionally:

 - capture an image of an individual’s “private area(s),”